kubemq-io/docs/docs/tutorials/concepts.md

 The KubeMQ gRPC embedded server exposes port 50000 by default and can be set via environment variable `GRPC_PORT`.

-kubeMQ gRPC can secured by providing TLS certification and key.
+KubeMQ gRPC can be secured by providing TLS certification and key.

 Setting the gRPC TLS secured server via the following environment variables: